Whitney "Strix" Beltrán

 Whitney "Strix" Beltrán is a narrative designer and Project Narrative Director at Hidden Path Entertainment.
-Her writing and design career includes the indie game Bluebeard's Bride.
+Her writing and design career includes the indie role-playing game Bluebeard's Bride.
 She also founded the advocacy initiative Gaming as Other to promote inclusivity in the gaming community.

 Early life and education

 Beltrán has said she started playing NES at a young age, playing RPG before she was a teenager, and was running game organizations in her early 20s.
 In graduate school, she studied mythology.
 As a PhD student, she conducted research for the game lab at the Carnegie Mellon Human-Computer Interaction Institute, and was advised by Jessica Hammer.

 Career

 Beltrán has written for a variety of video games, including State of Decay 2 and Beyond Blue.
 She was the narrative designer for the 2020 augmented reality (AR) game, HoloVista, which she described as "a strange ode to post-modernism and Western capitalism, bathed in vaporwave-y aesthetics."
 In March 2021, it was announced she would be the narrative director for an upcoming open-world D&D video game by Hidden Path Entertainment.
 She was also a writer on the D&D campaign guide book Van Richten's Guide to Ravenloft (2021).

+In July, 2023, it was announced that Beltrán would become the studio director for a new AAA studio, Dawon Entertainment, based in Bangalore, India, "building culturally focused games by Indian developers for Indian players, embracing India's captivating folklore, art, music, and cutting-edge technology sector."
+However, on May 10, 2024, Dawon announced on LinkedIn that its parent company, Prytania Media, had closed it.